ShenalVimukthi/ShenalVimukthi/README.md

 💻 A Bit About Me:

-Current Role: Second-year IT undergraduate exploring the ever-evolving world of tech.
+Current Role: Third-year IT undergraduate exploring the ever-evolving world of tech.

 What I'm Learning: Currently focused on enhancing my skills in web development, software engineering, and data management.
 I'm also eager to explore cloud computing, cybersecurity, and machine learning.